If you want my team to help with your SEO & Content, click here.

 By offering a range of package options, you can attract a wider audience and potentially upsell to customers in the future.

-Take Framer's pricing plan as a notable example, featuring a Freemium option, a Standard package, and a Teams pricing offering.
-Furthermore, Framer implements a comprehensive tiered pricing structure specifically tailored for different team sizes.
+Take Framer's pricing plan as a notable example.
+This design software features a Freemium option, a Standard package, and a Teams pricing offering.
+Additionally, Framer implements a comprehensive tiered pricing structure specifically tailored for different team sizes.

 2) Decide on your price point